 When it comes to designing office layout, several things must be considered, from furniture to desk arrangements to lighting to… well, the list goes on and on.

-It can definitely be overwhelming and exciting in many ways, so here are five important aspects that you should consider in your realm of planning an office design, so that once you’re moved in, your employees (and yourself) feel welcomed and can get right down to business.
+It can definitely be overwhelming and exciting in many ways, so here are five important aspects that you should consider in your realm of planning an office space design, so that once you’re moved in, your employees (and yourself) feel welcomed and can get right down to business.

 This is an important part of a productive office, for a couple reasons.
 First, natural light helps people see things better.
 Human vision is designed to adjust with changes in natural light, and it’s actually better for your eyes than fluorescent lighting.
 The latter causes headaches and eye strain, not to mention a feeling of being cooped up.
 Natural light is also important for biophilic design elements, which introduce living plants into a workspace.

 Second, it also improves productivity.
 The kind of light you’re exposed to controls your melatonin levels, which in turn effects how focused and awake you feel.
 A recent study of young adults has shown that more exposure to natural light led them to feel more alert, while working under artificial light led them to feel drowsy.